Mistra EviEM’s systematic reviews were conducted as projects by groups of specially appointed experts. Here you can read

 Many species that previously associated with meadows and pastures now thrive on roadsides.
 EviEM has performed a systematic review of how the biodiversity of roadsides is affected by various kinds of management.

 Vegetated strips (permanently vegetated land within or around agricultural fields) are used to reduce the impacts of intensive farming activities in a variety of ways, for example, by providing habitats for organisms, and reducing nutrients in ground water.
 A large volume of research exists regarding the use and efficacy of vegetated strips, and EviEM has produced a systematic map on the topic.

 How are the early life stages of fish impacted by various human disturbances in shallow coastal nursery habitats?
-In order to clarify what science has to say on the matter, EviEM conducts a systematic review of the evidence.
+In order to clarify what science has to say on the matter, EviEM has conducted a systematic review of the evidence.